-The PROTECT program provides funding to help make surface transportation more resilient to climate change and natural disasters.
+The Promoting Resilient Operation for Transformative, Efficient, and Cost Saving Transportation (PROTECT) program provides funding to help make surface transportation more resilient to climate change and natural disasters.

 The Infrastructure Investment & Jobs Act (IIJA)/Bipartisan Infrastructure Law (BIL) established the PROTECT program to help make surface transportation more resilient to natural hazards, including climate change, sea level rise, flooding, extreme weather events, and other natural disasters through support of planning activities, resilience improvements, community resilience and evacuation routes and at-risk costal infrastructure.